cuplv/QuarkPaper/pldi22_rebuttal.md

 * Useful merge functions exist for more complicated data structures.
   In [13] Kaki et al provide a constructive definition of well-formed merges with help of *relational decomposition*.
-Albeit computationally inefficient, relational decomposition leads to simple yet useful merges for a range of data structures.
+Albeit asymptotically sub-optimal, relational decomposition leads to simple yet useful merges for a range of data structures.
 The problem, however, is that [13] lacks either a system or a proof that guarantees the convergence of resultant MRDTs.
 We show that divergence is possible despite a sensible merge semantics, and close this gap.